 Is federal funding for expansion available exclusively to public and non-profit programs?
 Will existing not-for-profit and for-profit programs be funded identically?
 Other details including accountability tools NL Yes, exclusively.
-Federal funding is exclusively for non-profit, public, and family child care including pre-kindergarten delivered as licensed child Yes, identically.
-Existing for-profit spaces will continue to be eligible to receive same funding as non- profit under the Operating Grant Program.
-Hire a consultant to develop a strategic plan for expanding non-profit and public spaces and transition of for-profit spaces into not-for-profit spaces. care.
-F Increase non-profit spaces through pre- kindergarten program space creation and implementation.
-Accountability tools: Provincially set fees and operational funding requirements are already used.
+Federal funding is exclusively for non-profit, public, and family child care including pre-kindergarten delivered as licensed child care.
+Yes, identically.
+Existing for-profit spaces will continue to be eligible to receive same funding as non-profit under the Operating Grant Program.
+Will hire a consultant to develop a strategic plan for expanding non-profit and public spaces and transition of for-profit spaces into not-for-profit spaces.
+Will increase non-profit spaces through pre-kindergarten program space creation and implementation.
+Accountability tools - Provincially set fees and operational funding requirements are already used.
 PE No, predominantly.
 Federal funding will be used predominantly for non-profit, public and family home child care.
 Yes, identically.
-Early Years Centres (which are both non- profit and for-profit) will continue to be eligible for operational funding.
-Contract for a study (2021-2022) to identify the barriers and strategies to expanding the not-for-profit sector and develop a provincial response from the research recommendations (2022-2023).
-Accountability tools: Provincially set fees, a wage grid and operational funding requirements are already used.
+Early Years Centres (which are both non-profit and for-profit) will continue to be eligible for operational funding.
+Will contract for a study (2021-2022) to identify the barriers and strategies to expanding the not-for-profit sector and develop a provincial response from the research recommendations (2022-2023).
+Accountability tools - Provincially set fees, a wage grid and operational funding requirements are already used.

-TABLE 3

 Is federal funding for expansion available exclusively to public and non-profit programs?

 Will existing not-for-profit and for-profit programs be funded identically?

+Other details including accountability tools

+NS Yes, exclusively.

+Federal funding will exclusively fund new for not-for-profit, public, and family-based child care.

+"Nova Scotia understands that federal funds will not be used for new for-profit spaces".

-Other details including accountability tools NS Yes, exclusively.
-Yes, although the Agreement states that Will move to a fully-not-for-profit model.
-Federal funding will exclusively fund new for not-for-profit, public, and family-based child NS will be moving to a fully-not-for-profit model.
-Will hire a financial services firm to define the path from for-profit to non-profit. care.
+Yes, although the Agreement states that NS will be moving to a fully-not-for-profit model.

 "For one year only, the Government of Canada will fund 2,500 provincially funded not-for- profit spaces, at a cost of \$10 million, through CWELCC funds.
 This will allow NS to utilize \$10 million of provincial funding to offer one-time "transition support" to for-profit child care to become not-for-profit care.
 This will be a one-time investment to ensure that NS gives current for-profit providers the opportunity to transition to not-for-profit status".
-All not-for-profit centres were required "Nova Scotia understands that federal funds will not be used for new for-profit spaces." to transition to management by the new provincial organization by April 1, 2022.
-Accountability tools: A wage grid was released October 11, 2022.

 "NS will continue to fund for-profit spaces until they retire or sell their business or transition to not-for-profit status".

 Anticipated new funding model will be based on a not-for-profit model (will not include profit).

+Will move to a fully-not-for-profit model.11 Will hire a financial services firm to define the path from for-profit to non-profit.

+All not-for-profit centres were required to transition to management by the new provincial organization12 by April 1, 2022.

+Accountability tools - A wage grid was released October 11, 2022.